 Information and communications play essential roles in all stages of the disaster management cycle: mitigation, preparedness, response and rehabilitation.
 The current state of ICT in regional DRM practice has been assessed by the United Nations Economic Commission for Latin America and the Caribbean (ECLAC) in 2013 through a survey of disaster management organizations and an Expert Group Meeting attended by several of their heads.
-Among the recommendations advanced in the meeting report27 was the formalization of agreements which oblige telecommunications operators to provide support for disaster response and recovery operations.
+Among the recommendations advanced in the meeting report was the formalization of agreements which oblige telecommunications operators to provide support for disaster response and recovery operations.
 In 2017 ECLAC followed by assessing the state of coordination between telecommunication service providers (telcos) and disaster offices in Caribbean countries.
-That report28 outlines issues and recommendations for formalized inter-agency arrangements and agreements.
-Such arrangements may be captured in a mix of policy and regulatory instruments as well as MOUs.
+That report outlines issues and recommendations for formalized inter-agency arrangements comprising a mix of policy and regulatory instruments as well as MOUs.
+Figure 5 illustrates ECLAC's view of the relations among telecommunications and disaster management entities.

-27 ECLAC (Economic Commission for Latin America and the Caribbean) (2013), "Report on the expert group meeting on information and communication technologies for disaster risk management in the Caribbean."
+&lt;sup>27 ECLAC (Economic Commission for Latin America and the Caribbean) (2013), "Report on the expert group meeting on information and communication technologies for disaster risk management in the Caribbean."
 LC/CAR/L.419.
 Port of Spain.